 5) You May Live Longer.
-Red and processed meat consumption is associated with increases in cancer mortality and cardiovascular disease mortality.
+Red and processed meat consumption are associated with increases in cancer mortality and cardiovascular disease mortality.

 6) You Can Improve Your Diet.
-Consuming beans, lentils, or peas one day a week can results in higher intakes of fiber, protein, folate, zinc, iron and magnesium. with lower intakes of saturated
+Consuming beans, lentils, or peas one day a week can result in higher intakes of fiber, protein, folate, zinc, iron, and magnesium. with lower intakes of saturated

 9) You Can Help Lessen Fossil Fuel Dependence.
 Consider this, according to the FDA, 40 calories of fossil fuel energy are expended, for every one calorie of beef consumed in this country.
 Eating one day a week without beef, for example, is a great way to cut fossil fuel demand.

 10) Cutting Your Food Budget.
 Cutting meat out of your weekly menu by one day will save you nearly $20.00 a month, and $240.00 annually!